awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

   `http://bucket-name.s3-website-region.amazonaws.com`

-For more information about specifying Amazon S3 static website endpoints, see [Website endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about specifying Amazon S3 static website endpoints, see [Website endpoints](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteEndpoints.html) in the *Amazon Simple Storage Service User Guide*\.

 When you specify the bucket name in this format as your origin, you can use Amazon S3 redirects and Amazon S3 custom error documents\.
 For more information about Amazon S3 features, see the [Amazon S3 documentation](https://docs.aws.amazon.com/s3/)\. \(CloudFront also provides custom error pages\.
 For more information, see [Creating a custom error page for specific HTTP status codes](GeneratingCustomErrorResponses.md#creating-custom-error-pages)\.\)